kelnadim87/fiat_stripe/README.md

 gem 'fiat_stripe'
 ```

-You'll need to configure the `stripe` and `stripe_event` gems like normal.
+You'll need to configure the `stripe` gem like normal.
 Here's an example of how you can write a flexible `config/initializers/stripe.rb` file:

 ```ruby
 if Rails.env.development?